mgamio/blog/_posts/2020-05-12-tree-data-structure-binary-search-tree.markdown

 }
 {% endhighlight %}

-We create a new abstract data type called TreeP to define the behavior of our Binary Search Tree.
+We create a new abstract data type called TreeP to define the behavior of our Binary Search Tree, which includes a NodeP root variable for the first element to be inserted.

-Define an *insert* method with two main characteristics:

-- The value of the left node must be lesser than the value of its parent.
-- The value of the right node must be greater than or equal to the value of its parent.
+We need to implement an insert method, where every time a new GTIN is inserted, it compares the current GTIN versus the new GTIN.
+We store the new GTIN on the left or the right Node, depending on the result.
+In this way, the insert method maintains an ordered binary search tree.

 A Test case to verify our assumptions: